 As a result, researchers isolated 2,209 suicides to include in the study.
 Consequently, their analysis found that 24 percent of suicide deaths in young teens between the years 2013 and 2015 were among LBGT youth.
 Subsequently, this dropped to 8 percent of suicides among young adults 25 to 29 years old in the same time period.
 While lower, this number is still proportionally high in comparison to heterosexuals of the same age.

-Suicidal Ideation and Attempts Among LGBT Teenagers
+Suicidal Ideation and Attempts Among LGBTQ Teenagers

-The research showed that females and LGBT teens were more likely than their straight male peers to have had suicidal thoughts and unsuccessful suicide attempts before committing the act.
+The research showed that females and LGBTQ teens were more likely than their straight male peers to have had suicidal thoughts and unsuccessful suicide attempts before committing the act.
 In fact, transgender males were almost four times as likely as heterosexual males to have made prior suicide attempts.

 Also, lesbians and bisexual females were more than twice as likely as their male peers to have made prior suicide attempts.
 And bisexual females were most likely to have a history of suicidal thoughts.

 The study also noted that heterosexual and bisexual males most often used firearms for suicides, while females, gay, and transgender teens were less likely to do so.